wny-unsw/TumorDifferentiationStageClassification/utils/README.md

 * Use restructure_dataset to get the images under different magnification levels.
 * Use count_jpgs_in_directory to make sure restructure is error-free.
+* Use padAndResize to pad and resize image within a directory